-Potential difference between plates Length of plates 60 V 28 cm Initial proton speed 2.0×10 m s -1
+Potential difference between plates 60 V

+Length of plates 28 cm

+Separation of plates 12 cm

+Initial proton speed 2.0×105 m s-1

-- (i) Calculate the time it takes the proton to cover a horizontal distance equal to the length of the plates. - (ii) For the time in (i) determine the vertical distance covered by the proton. - (iii) Draw the path of the proton. - (iv) Justify why the weight of the proton was not taken into account. - (e) Two parallel plates are oppositely charged.
+- (i) Calculate the time it takes the proton to cover a horizontal distance equal to the length of the plates. - (ii) For the time in (i) determine the vertical distance covered by the proton. - (iii) Hence determine whether the proton will hit one of the plates. - (iv) Draw the path of the proton. - (e) Two parallel plates are oppositely charged.
 The potential difference between them is V and are separated by a distance d.
 A particle with a negative charge of magnitude q is moved from the negative to the positive plate. - (i) Show that the work done is W = qV. - (ii) The same particle is now launched as shown, at an angle 30° to the horizontal.
 Gravity is ignored.
 The kinetic energy of the particle at launch is equal to W, the work in (i).